redis/redis-doc/docs/reference/protocol-spec.md

 However, the returned integer is guaranteed to be in the range of a signed 64-bit integer.

 In some cases, integers can represent true and false Boolean values.
-For instance, commands such as `EXISTS` and `SISMEMBER` return 1 for true and 0 for false.
+For instance, `SISMEMBER` returns 1 for true and 0 for false.

 Other commands, including `SADD`, `SREM`, and `SETNX`, return 1 when the data changes and 0 otherwise.